Interested in learning more about the Master of Nursing?

 The Master of Nursing (MN) program prepares RNs for clinical practice in a range of settings as leaders, managers, care providers, and educators.
 We offer the following curriculum options:

 The curriculum has a strong emphasis on mentoring, both in terms of fieldwork placements and with the faculty.
 The core coursework for all curriculum options includes research, health systems, health policy, leadership, diversity, and social issues related to health.

-The program is designed for both part-time and full-time students.
-The length of time required to complete the program varies between five quarters (full-time) and seven to eight quarters (part-time).
+The length of time required to complete the program takes from seven or more quarters.
 While it is possible to enroll during any quarter, beginning in the Autumn Quarter is best for course sequencing and learning.

 Why seek a Master of Nursing degree?